-John Surtees, born on February 11, 1934, in Tatsfield, England, is a well-known British motorcycle and Formula One racer.
+John Surtees (1934-2017) was a well-known British motorcycle and Formula One racer.
 He started his career on two wheels, moved on to four and managed to not only become a champion but to construct and develop his own race cars.

 John Surtees is the only driver ever to become both a motorcycle world champion (500 cc class) as well as a champion in the Formula One.
-He won the Motorcycle world championship four times, in 1956, 1958, 1959 and 1960.
+He won the Motorcycle world championship four times (1956, 1958, 1959 and 1960).
 In 1964, driving for Ferrari, he added Formula One title to his CV.

 Working and racing with father